fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a relation: 'hat Gleichungsreferenz'
 - The type of argument1 of 'hat Gleichungsreferenz' is 'Gleichungssystem'
 - // The result type of 'hat Gleichungsreferenz' is TODO
-- There is a class: 'lineres Gleichungssystem'
+- There is a class: 'lineares Gleichungssystem'
-- 'linerares Gleichungssystem' is a subclass of 'Gleichungssystem'
+- 'lineares Gleichungssystem' is a subclass of 'Gleichungssystem'
 - There is a class: 'Matrix'
 - There is a relation: 'hat erweiterte Koeffizientenmatrix'
 - The type of argument1 of 'hat erweiterte Koeffizientenmatrix' is 'lineares Gleichungssystem'
 - The result type of 'hat erweiterte Koeffizientenmatrix' is 'Matrix'
+- 'hat erweiterte Koeffizientenmatrix' is functional

 - // snippet(41)